apache/sling-old-svn-mirror/bundles/commons/logservice/README.md

-Apache Sling OSGi LogService Implementation
+# Apache Sling OSGi LogService Implementation

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 =================================================
 Welcome to Sling - OSGi LogService Implementation